Tail-induced spin-orbit effect in the gravitational radiation of compact binaries: 3PN spin terms in the equations of motion

 In this Appendix, we check that there are no SO terms at the 3PN order in the total conservative invariant energy of the binary given by Eq.~\eqref{E}.
 Indeed, we find that the 3PN SO terms in the binary's equations of motion (say, in harmonic coordinates) can be gauged away.
 The result is to be expected because we know that the first SO modification of the radiation reaction damping force arises at the 4PN order rather than 3PN \cite{W05}.

 We compute the near-zone PN metric by solving the Einstein field equations in harmonic coordinates for the stress-energy tensor \eqref{eq:Tmunu}.
-We find by direct PN iteration of the metric, parametrized by means of retarded potentials $V$, $V_i$, $\cdots$ (see Ref.~\cite{FBB06} for more details), that the dominant contribution of SO terms \textit{a priori} arises at 3PN order in this gauge, and is given by
+We find by direct PN iteration of the metric, parametrized by means of retarded potentials $V$, $V_i$, $\cdots$ (see Ref.~\cite{FBB06} for more details), that the contribution of SO terms at 3PN order in this gauge is given by

 where we indicate with $\text{cst}(t)$ some irrelevant $\mathcal{O}(c^{-8})$ constant term in space, where we keep the SO parts of the acceleration un-replaced, and where $1 \leftrightarrow 2$ refers to the same expression but for particle 2.